dragon-dune/dragon-dune/README.md

 8. The winner removes any tokens used in the battle from the territory, and can choose to discard artifacts used in the battle.
 9. This process continues until all battles for a player are resolved.
+10. Then the whole process repeats for the next player in player order.

 Collection Round:
 -----------------